department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/capitalization.md

 # Capitalization

+As part of our plain language style, we use sentence capitalization as the standard on VA.gov, with a few exceptions.

 ## Use sentence case capitalization

-We use sentence case capitalization for most content, including page titles, headings, subheadings, buttons, and text links, unless a word is a proper noun.
+Use sentence case capitalization for most content, including page titles, headings, subheadings, buttons, and text links, unless a word is a proper noun.
 Don't capitalize common words for emphasis or importance.

 ### Exceptions where we use title capitalization